openshift-psap/blog-artifacts/distributed-tensorflow-gpu-workloads/USAGE.md

 Before you begin an install of one or more operators, make sure you know which version of OpenShift you are running. (e.g., 4.3, 4.4, etc.).
 Note that these playbooks only support OpenShift 4.x!

+If you are using AWS, the playbook will run checks on your nodes to see if you have at least one GPU-enabled instance available.
+If no GPU nodes are available and you are installing more than just NFD and Kubeflow, the install will fail.

 #### If None of the Operators are Already Deployed to your Cluster

 If you don't have any of the three operators already installed to your cluster, you can simply run